tiagodc/GEDI-WSCI/README.md

 The python libraries necessary to run the WSCI models are listed in the `python_requirements.txt` file.

-This code was originally used to generate WSCI estiamtes from GEDI RH metrics extracted from teh L2A product (Dubayah et al. 2020) at different Plant Functional Types (PFTs).
+This code was originally used to generate WSCI estimates from GEDI RH metrics extracted from the L2A product (Dubayah et al. 2020) at different Plant Functional Types (PFTs).

 ##### Usage